 The vast Cape Hatteras, where you always find your own space, is an appreciated break from reality.
-When driving from Washington DC to Miami, it’s one of those treasured places off the beaten path.
+When you drive from Washington DC to Miami, it’s one of those treasured places off the beaten path.

 Picture the first flight ever

 If you thought the Outer Banks is just about beaches, think again.
-This stop on the road trip from Washington DC to Miami has played a crucial role in the history of flight.
+This stop has played a crucial role in the history of flight.

 Wilbur and Orville Wright needed a sandy, windy and isolated area for their quest towards the first human flight.
 The Outer Banks ticked off all three criterias, and the rest is history.